cristicmf/dao/docs/Tutorials.md

 }

-The sub-currency module now depends on the user module, because it calls on the user database to do checks before any coins can be minted or transferred.

 Note that the minter does not have to be a user, so the user check in the mint method needs to take that into account (hence the first condition).

 It would now be possible to deploy this just as any other contracts.